Clumping (biology)

 Clumping is a behavior in an organism, usually sessile, in which individuals of a particular species group close to one another for beneficial purposes.
 Clumping can be caused by the abiotic environment surrounding an organism.
-Barnacles, for example, group together on rocks that are exposed for the least amount of time during the low tide.
+Barnacles, for example, group together on rocks that are exposed for the least time during the low tide.
 Usually, clumping in sessile animals starts when one organism binds to a hard substrate, such as rock, and other members of the same species attach themselves afterwards.
 Herbivorous snails are known to clump around where sufficient algae are present.
 The clumping of mussels (shown right) has been found to be influenced by competition with other species.
 The mussels attach themselves by byssal threads to potential competitors for space.

 Causes

 Predation avoidance

 Clumping and increased locomotion has been found to occur with organisms such as blue mussels (Mytilus edulis) due to risks from predators such as the European lobster (Homarus gammarus).
 Trade-offs exist with clumping such as decreased growth and less reproductive activity from mussels clumping together due to predation.
 However, there are also benefits obtained, such as decreased mortality from predation and adverse weather conditions, from clumping.

 Clumping has been practiced by bivalve organisms from the times of the fossil record, and the trade-offs between living quite an aggregated lifestyle.
 Predators such as the gastropod Nucella lamellosa utilize drilling techniques in order to hunt prey such as the blue mussels, and the latter's clumping strategies results in significantly less drilling frequency overall.
 However, the average drilling placement and variation by the gastropod did not show variation as a result of clumping.